Great customer service equals great company profits. Just look at the story of Zappos.

 If you want to make sure customers understand your solution, can easily grasp complex information, and not have to worry about potential language barriers, you need a way to visually communicate with them.

-Zight (formerly CloudApp) brings a free screen recorder (with webcam too!), GIF creator, video tutorials, and screenshot annotation tool to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.
+Zight brings a free screen recorder (with webcam too!), GIF creator, AI, and annotation tool to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.

 We help customer support teams: